tdefise/Docker_NginxAccessDenied/README.md

 - Secure an Nginx webserver
 - Gain experience with Docker

+## Security measures :
+- Dockerfile :
+-- Base image "alpine:3.8" has been used in order to have a minimalist base image -- Official repository have being used for the base image and the nginx package

 ## Updates :
  - 19 December 2018 : Added "gzip Module".